Akosovski/FreeCodeCamp/README.md

 ## Practices
-This repository is intended to store basic syntax practices..
+This repository is intended to store basic syntax practices.

 ---